adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 2 : Modify Azure DNS Private Zone

 Your Azure DNS Private Zone is only linked to your Spoke VNet.
 However, your Spoke VNet is now sending its requests for DNS to the DNS Server inside of your Hub VNet.
 This in turn is configured to query Azure DNS.
 As your Azure DNS Private Zone is not linked to your Hub VNet, requests from this VNet utilise only the records held within the Public Zones.
-Let's change that by swinging the Virtual Network link over from your Spoke VNet, to your Hub VNet.
+Let's change that by first deleting our Azure DNS Private Zones Network Link to the spoke VNet, and then setup a new Virtual Network link to your Hub VNet.

 ![image](images/10.PNG)